FERPA for Students

 How can my parents (or spouse, financial sponsor, or third party) get a copy of my grades or tuition billing statement?

 Important note to discuss with your parents/family: Once you have moved into postsecondary education, regardless of your age, all rights belong to you.
-Unlike your elementary school and high school experiences, your parents and others have no inherent rights to access your education records.
-To avoid any misunderstandings, you are strongly encouraged to discuss this new aspect of educational rights with your family before beginning classes.
+To avoid any misunderstandings, you are strongly encouraged to discuss this with your family before beginning classes.

 To release information protected by FERPA, you may go into your Student Center at home.apu.edu and click on Privacy Settings, where you may notify APU of whom we can speak with and about what topics.